-The Heroic Map Pack was released on December 11th, 2007 and included three new maps:
+The Heroic Map Pack was released on December 11th, 2007 and included the three new maps:

-A medium-sized map with a focus on team-based gametypes, made from the ground up for Forge Mode, as every single object in the level can be deleted and rearranged in innumerable combinations.
+A medium-sized map with a focus on team-based gametypes, made from the ground-up for Forge Mode; every single object in the level can be deleted and rearranged in an innumerable number of combinations.

-A medium- to large-sized map, set near a Satellite Base in New Mombasa, ideal for medium-sized objective games.
+A medium-large map, set near a Satellite Base in New Mombasa, ideal for medium-sized objective games.

 Legendary Map Pack

-The Legendary Map Pack was released on April 15th, 2008 and included three new maps:
+The Legendary Map Pack was released on April 15th, 2008 and included the three new maps:

-A large, heavily vehicle-based map inspired by Halo: Combat Evolved's Sidewinder, Avalanche is set on a snowy shelf of the partially completed spare Halo seen at the end of Halo 3's campaign.
+A large, vehicle-focused map inspired by Halo: Combat Evolved's Sidewinder, Avalanche is set on a snowy shelf of the partially completed spare Halo seen at the end of Halo 3's campaign.
 Each of the vehicles was given a new wintery look for the map.

 A small, asymmetrical map that is a remake of Halo 2's Lockout.
 Made, like Lockout, specifically for FFA and small team-based gametypes.
-Bungie took great efforts to make Blackout an exact recreation of Lockout, even going as far as to recreate the ability to launch the Sniper Rifle across the map via shooting the nearby fusion coil.
+Bungie took great efforts to make Blackout an exact recreation of the Halo 2 map, even going as far as to recreate the "ability" to launch the Sniper Rifle across the map via shooting the nearby fusion coil.
 Referred to in updates by the deliberately silly name "John Carpenter's Prince of Dorkness".